-This week’s attraction features brown metal of the Belgian variety; from rural origins to the urban industrial comes Lugubrum; carrot-cult cleric Midgaars decrees affinity with outcasts, and the sanctity of fermented gold.
+This attraction features brown metal of the Belgian variety.
+From rural origins to the urban industrial comes Lugubrum; carrot-cult cleric Midgaars declares affinity with outcasts, and the sanctity of fermented gold.

-– This was the first time LUGUBRUM set foot in a professional studio.
-“Wakar Cartel” was to a great extent recorded live as a trio with vocals and additional instruments overdubbed.
+– “Wakar Cartel” was the first time LUGUBRUM set foot in a professional studio.
+The new album was to a great extent recorded live as a trio, with vocals and additional instruments overdubbed.
 The reason for this was to capture the feeling of a concert performance; there’s an organic flow of exchange that arises between musicians interacting in the same room, feel-driven not so much as smell-orientated…

 Recording live must demand a psychotic amount of rehearsing?

 – We were well-prepared but not over-rehearsed, we simply don’t have the time for that.
-The studio owner had worked with us before – he did the Ghent half of “De Ware Hond” (2007), another live recording – and the guy who mixed it also handled our previous album, “Herval” (2015).
+The studio owner had worked with us before, for a live recording called “De Ware Hond” (2007), and the guy who mixed it also handled our previous album, “Herval” (2015).
 So, both of them knew what to expect from us and we what to expect from them.
-Although we did get strange looks while dragging in our old and hairy drumkit, the very same one we’ve been using for twenty-five years.
-It’s been in a fire, used to cook spaghetti and… functioned as urinal, but nothing sounds sweeter!
-We had no ambitions of getting a perfectly streamlined and pumped production but rather to capture the LUGUBRUM sound to the max, including cross-interference, noise and fuck-ups; the proverbial brown gold.
+Although we did get strange looks whilst dragging in our old and hairy drumkit, the very same one we’ve been using for twenty-five years now.
+It’s been in a fire, used to cook spaghetti and… functioned as a urinal, but nothing sounds sweeter!
+We had no ambitions of getting a perfectly streamlined and pumped production but rather to capture the LUGUBRUM sound to the max, including cross-interference, noise, and fuck-ups; the proverbial brown gold.

 LUGUBRUM flies the flag of brown metal.
-I’m curious about the pigmentation aspect of this – I’ve detected signs of a somewhat unsettling captivation for manure but thought I’d be polite and not speculate.
+I’m curious about the pigmentation aspect of this – admittedly, I have detected signs of a somewhat unsettling captivation for manure but thought I’d be polite and not speculate.

 – Was it Nathan T. Birk who came up with the term ’brown metal’?
-I’m not sure, but the first time I read it I thought it was genius and still do.
-Really, it’s the perfect description for what we do nowadays, as was BBM back in the day.
+I’m not sure, but the first time reading this I thought it was genius – and still do.
+Really, it’s the perfect description for what we do nowadays, as was boersk blek metle back in the day.

 Things were not always brown.
-Up until 2003, when studio and rehearsal operations were relocated from the countryside to urban surroundings, LUGUBRUM went under the moniker ’boersk blek metle’.
-Boersk is Flemish and means something rural.
+Up until 2003, when studio and rehearsal operations were relocated from the countryside to urban surroundings, LUGUBRUM went under the moniker boersk blek metle.
+Boersk is Flemish and refers to something rural.

 – And boersk it was!
 Manure was in the air – whenever rehearsing, we need only open the windows to let the goodness in.
 Talking of those rural years, my dad once gave me his old pair of Ray Ban pilot sunglasses from the sixties.
 They had golden frames but what made them so great were the brown glasses; I beheld the whole world through this perfect hue, a gleam of golden brown.
 I knew from then on that this was the true face of existence, a world where I rule as king from the Brown Throne.
 Unfortunately, I stepped on them one day when I was drunk.